Daily Current Affairs Quiz

 She oversaw parliamentary elections held on 5 March 2026 and stepped down on 27 March 2026 when Balen Shah of the Rastriya Swatantra Party (RSP) was sworn in as Nepal new PM with the first single-party majority since 1999.

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

-Exam tip: Nepal political transitions are frequently tested under GS2 (India and its neighbourhood).
-Know the key constitutional provisions — Article 76 (PM appointment), Article 274 (provincial governance) — and India border disputes with Nepal (Kalapani-Lipulekh-Limpiyadhura, reflected in Nepal revised map of June 2020).
+| 📌 Exam Tip | Nepal political transitions are frequently tested under GS2 (India and its neighbourhood).
+Know the key constitutional provisions — Article 76 (PM appointment), Article 274 (provincial governance) — and India border disputes with Nepal (Kalapani-Lipulekh-Limpiyadhura, reflected in Nepal revised map of June 2020). |

 Question 25 of 30